blanedi/Project-python--ClubBlast/README.md

 Raw data lives in "HertieClubBlast - Final.xlsx"

 ## Run the Code
-To run the code, open the file “main_project.py” in the project folder.
+To run the code, open the file “final_project 2.py” in the project folder.
 The other files in that folder are modules containing functions which are used in the main project file.

 ## Development Team
 - Christopher Borges